ysig/GraKeL/dev/_sources/kernels/propagation.rst.txt

 .. _propagation:

-The Propagation Kernel
+Propagation Kernel
 ======================
 Propagation kernels where introduced as a general framework in :cite:`neumann2015propagation`.
 They are based in the idea of propagating label information between nodes of the graph, based on the graph structure.
 A graph is considered to have **attributes** on nodes, where in the case of labels they correspond to One-Hot-Vectors of the full dictionary of labels.
 The totality of nodes for each graph, can be seen as a probability distribution :math:`P` of size :math:`n \times d` where :math:`n` corresponds to the number of nodes and :math:`d` to the size of attributes.
 After the idea of diffusion is applied in order to construct the algorithmic framework of propagation kernels.
-Given a transition matrix :math:`T` that is row normalized, iteration will be build on the basis of the following simple substitution rule:
+Given a transition matrix :math:`T` that is row normalized, an iterative propagation scheme will be build on the basis of the following simple substitution rule:

 .. math::